Online Generation of Collision-Free Trajectories in Dynamic Environments

 \section{Experimental Validation}

-To validate the proposed CFS45 method in both static and dynamic environments (i.e., in the presence of human), we conduct four experiments on the real UFACTORY xArm6 manipulator.
-Environment sensing is performed with two \textit{Intel RealSense D435i} depth cameras operating at $f_{perc} = 20\,\mathrm{[Hz]}$.
-The perception pipeline fuses the left and right point clouds into a single unified one to extract obstacles as axis-aligned bounding boxes.
-To facilitate collision and distance queries, the robot links are approximated by bounding capsules.
-The low-level controller operates at $f_{con} = 500\,\mathrm{[Hz]}$ handling the desired and measured $\mathbb{P}$ and $\mathbb{V}$ for each joint.
+To validate the proposed CFS45 method in both static and dynamic environments (i.e., with human presence), we conduct six experiments on the real UFACTORY xArm6 manipulator.
+Environment sensing is performed using two \textit{Intel RealSense D435i} depth cameras operating at $f_{perc} = 20\,\mathrm{[Hz]}$.
+The perception pipeline fuses the left and right point clouds into a unified cloud to extract obstacles as axis-aligned bounding boxes.
+For collision and distance queries, the robot links are approximated by bounding capsules.
+The low-level controller operates at $f_{con} = 500\,\mathrm{[Hz]}$, handling the desired and measured $\mathbb{P}$ and $\mathbb{V}$ for each joint.
 The planning algorithm runs in a ROS2 environment (see the implementation \href{https://github.com/robotics-ETF/xarm6-etf-lab}{here}).